Mom of missing kids gets bond reduced to $1 million in Idaho

 On the other side of the room were Kay and Larry Woodcock, the grandparents of 7-year-old Joshua “JJ” Vallow.
-He and 17-year-old Tylee Ryan, were last seen in September and police in eastern Idaho say both Lori Daybell and her husband have lied about the children’s whereabouts.
+He and 17-year-old Tylee Ryan, were last seen in September.
+Police in eastern Idaho say both Lori Daybell and her husband have lied about the children’s whereabouts.

 The couple left Idaho the day after police came to question them about the children in late November, and Lori Daybell was arrested in Hawaii last month on an Idaho warrant.
 She waived extradition and made her first appearance in Idaho before Magistrate Judge Faren Eddins.